-TAKING INTO ACCOUNT the "Biennial Report on the Inter-American Program for the Development of International Law" (document CP/CAJP-3585/21), which the Department of International Law of the Secretariat for Legal Affairs, within the framework of the Inter-American Program for the Development of International Law-as adopted by resolution AG/RES.
+TAKING INTO ACCOUNT the report that the Department of International Law of the Secretariat for Legal Affairs, within the framework of the Inter-American Program for the Development of International Law-as adopted by resolution AG/RES.
 1471 (XXVII-O/97) and updated by resolution AG/RES.
-2660 (XLI-O/11)-, presented to the CAJP at its meeting of May 20, 2021, and which concerned activities carried out for the promotion and dissemination of international law among member states in collaboration with agencies and organizations engaged in this area,
+2660 (XLI-O/11)-, presented to the Committee on Juridical and Political Affairs at its meeting of May 20, 2021, document DDI/doc.5/21 "Biennial Report on the Inter-American Program for the Development of International Law," regarding activities carried out for the promotion and dissemination of international law among member states in collaboration with agencies and organizations engaged in this area.

-1. Mexico once more notes with concern inconsistencies and irregularities in the report of the Secretary General on the presentation of credentials of the delegations taking part in the fifty-first regular ...
+1. Mexico once more notes with concern inconsistencies and irregularities in the Report of the Secretary General on the presentation of credentials of the delegations taking part in the fifty-first regular...

-2. Nicaragua endorses the statements made by the delegations of Saint Vincent and the Grenadines, the United Mexican States, and the Plurinational State of Bolivia rejecting the improper accreditation of ...
+^{2.} Nicaragua endorses the statements made by the delegations of Saint Vincent and the Grenadines, the United Mexican States, and the Plurinational State of Bolivia, rejecting the improper accreditation of...

-3. Antigua and Barbuda considers that the Bolivarian Republic of Venezuela is not a member state of the Organization of American States since, on 27 April 2017, the Government of the Bolivarian Republic ...
+^{3.} Antigua and Barbuda considers that the Bolivarian Republic of Venezuela is not a member state of the Organization of American States since, on 27 April 2017, the Government of the Bolivarian Republic...

-4. Saint Vincent and the Grenadines places on record its non-recognition and non-acceptance of the credentials of the purported delegation of the National Assembly of the Bolivarian Republic ...
+^{4.} Saint Vincent places on record its non-recognition and non-acceptance of the credentials of the purported delegation of the National Assembly of the Bolivarian Republic of Venezuela.
+In 2017, the duly...

-- 1. To express its appreciation to the Department of International Law for its efforts in the promotion and dissemination of international and inter-American law and to request that it continue to implement the actions contained in the Inter-American Program for the Development of International Law and present a biennial report thereon to the CAJP, and to request the Permanent Council to organize a special meeting in 2022 to celebrate the twenty-fifth anniversary of the Program to enable member states to identify the Program's activities that they regard as priorities for addressing their particular needs and interests. - 2.
-To celebrate with satisfaction the twenty-fifth anniversary of the adoption of declaration AG/DEC.
-12 (XXVI-O/96), "Declaration of Panama on the Inter-American Contribution to the Development and Codification of International Law," adopted by the General Assembly in 1996, and to reaffirm, as that declaration did, that the Organization of American States is the principal and irreplaceable forum in which states, on an equal footing, adopt legal provisions in both public and private international law to govern their relations at the hemispheric level. - 3.
+- 1. To express its appreciation to the Department of International Law for its efforts in the promotion and dissemination of international and inter-American Law and to request that it continue to implement the actions contained in the Inter-American Program for the Development of International Law and provide a biennial report thereon to the Committee on Juridical and Political Affairs (CAJP), and to request the Permanent Council to organize a special meeting in 2022 to celebrate the 25th anniversary of the Program and to enable member states to identify the Program's activities that they regard as priorities in terms of addressing their particular needs and interests. - 2.
+To celebrate with satisfaction the twenty-fifth anniversary of the adoption of declaration AG/DEC.12 (XXVI-O/96), "Declaration of Panama on the Inter-American Contribution to the Development and Codification of International Law," by the General Assembly in 1996 and to reaffirm, as that declaration did, that the Organization of American States is the principal and irreplaceable forum in which states, on an equal footing, adopt legal provisions in both public and private international law to govern their relations at the hemispheric level. - 3.
 To request the Department of International Law to continue promoting technical training, cooperation, and exchange of knowledge with the ministries of foreign affairs and international development of member states, as well as their respective diplomatic academies, when so requested by the member state concerned, and to continue strengthening the cooperation and exchange activities that it has been pursuing with various academic institutions in the region for the purpose of disseminating the inter-American system. - 4.
 To welcome the commemoration of the seventy-fifth anniversary of the International Court of Justice and to highlight its work as a forum for the resolution of disputes between States, in a position of sovereign equality, which has been used on several occasions by States in the region.